NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

 Interpretation of results
 -------------------------

-While performing the hyperparameter scan we found that optimizing only looking at the validation loss produced results which would usually be considered overfitted: very low training and validation :math:`\chi^2` and complex replica patterns.
+While performing the hyperparameter scan we found that optimizing by only looking at the validation loss produced results which would usually be considered overfitted: very low training and validation :math:`\chi^2` and complex replica patterns.
 Thanks to the high performance of the ``n3fit`` procedure the usual cross-validation algorithm used in the NNPDF framework was not enough to prevent overlearning